Saga of the Ruckers

 Challenges

-Challenges are downtime activities that a player can do to enhance their game play during the live session.
+Challenges are downtime activities that a player can do to enhance their game play during the upcoming session.
 These challenges are either role specific or general.

-Each player needs to share with the GM which challenge they want to attempt and the result of the challenge needs to be handed in by the end of day prior to the next session.
-This is done by tracking the challenge via a fitness tracker and taking a picture before and after of the equipment at the location.
-Taking a video is also permitted.
+Each player needs to share with the GM which challenge they want to attempt and the result of the challenge needs to be handed in by the end of week (defined by the campaign).

 Any LVL 5 role challenge is considered as a general challenge as long as the targeted role is not already LVL 5.
 Otherwise successfully completing the role specific challenge takes precedence.

-Only 1 general challenge per week (from Friday to Thursday) is counted.
+Only 1 general challenge per week (defined by the campaign) is counted.

-Successfully completing a role specific challenge gives the player in that role a temporal Insight and should be activated in the next session or lost.
-Additionally, if the role is at least LVL 3, then the player keeps the level and does not level down by 1 LVL.
+Successfully completing a role specific challenge that is at least LVL 3, then the player keeps the level and does not level down by 1 LVL.

 Successfully completing a general challenge gives the player the ability to re-roll one dice of choice and choose which of the results they want.